 This project seeks to develop a knowledge base for Ti-6Al-4V powder that offers a matrix of vetted process parameters in order to obtain defect-free deposition in additive manufacturing utilizing the LENS® directed energy deposition (DED) process.

-Multiple AM builds of Ti-6Al-4V are being conducted to develop known parameters to yield optimal results that will be captured in an AM knowledge base.
-To populate the knowledge base, the team plans to:
+The team conducted multiple AM builds of Ti-6Al-4V to develop known parameters that yielded optimal results and then captured those results in an AM knowledge base.
+In order to populate and complete the knowledge base, the team worked together to:

 - Define process parameter ranges